Audiveris/audiveris/docs/_pages/ui_tools/chords.md

 chords that the engine has considered as adjacent.

 ---

+[^voice_sharing]:
-[^voice_sharing]: There is an on-going debate about the possibility for Audiveris to share [rest-] chords between voices.
-But for current 5.2 release, a chord can be assigned to exactly one voice.
+    There is an on-going debate about the possibility for Audiveris to share [rest-] chords between voices.
+    But for current {{ site.audiveris_version }} release, a chord can be assigned to exactly one voice.

+[^whole_chord]:
-[^whole_chord]: Current heuristic for whole chords is to gather whole heads if they are aligned vertically and not more than one interline apart.
+    Current heuristic for whole chords is to gather whole heads if they are aligned vertically and not more than one interline apart.